Board of Directors

 Melissa A. Gertz

 No matter where she is, or where she goes, Melissa remains actively committed to progressive social change, and to Robert F. Kennedy’s belief that “if you can’t make waves, make ripples.”
-While her activist work took a backseat following a near-fatal car accident, she is back again, and ready for more.
+While her work took a backseat following her car accident, she is back again.
 No longer content to make ripples, she is ready to make waves.
+You can learn more about her here.

 C. Patterson McKenna